Gary123987/SpringMVCFilmCRUD/README.md

 Controller...

 JSPs...

 Each page includes basic Bootstrap for a cleaner user interface.
-The bottom of every page (except home) contains a duplicate navigation menu with options to move to other functionalities of site.
+The bottom of every page (except home) contains a duplicate navigation menu with options to move to other functionalities of the site.

-Viewers...
+Film Viewer logic is contained in a c:choose / c:when statement that executes a for each loop to iterate through a list of films and display every film and their full details, including category and list of actors.
+If a single film object is sent just one film is displayed in the same format and error message if the film is not in the database.
+The AddFilmViewer and DeletedFilmViewer copy most of this logic as well.

 Web.xml...

 Film-servlet.xml...

+Overall, this project came together relatively quickly given our limited experience with web apps up to this point.
+We probably could have benefited from planning more so there was less confusion with git push/pulls.
+Whenever something surprised us we stopped and walked through it together to make sure both of us were on the same page and avoided unnecessary errors.